yukonmakesgames/blankit/README.md

 # Blankit

-Wrap your game project together in Blankit™!
+Wrap your game project together in Blankit!

 Blankit is an all-in-one framework for making games in the Godot Engine.
 It's my way of giving back to the community!